Server Side rendering with Angular universal 14

 - Lazy Loading

-All created sources are indicated at the end of the tutorial.
+All sources used are indicated at the end of the tutorial.

 The final application is at the following address